Elya29/Elya29/README.md

 ### :grimacing: About me
 - :family: Mom of 2
-- :tv: Netflix and TedX addict
 - :books: Bookworm
 - :cat2: cats / :dog2: husky lover
-- :deciduous_tree: I like to hug the trees and walk in the forest or on the beach at sunset ☀️
+- :deciduous_tree: I love nature and tree hugs

 I like to create immersive UIs, I really love creative coding.
-I also love to understand the users' needs and create inclusive and accessible products designed for them.
+I like to understand the users' needs and create inclusive and accessible products designed for them.
 I'm interrested in accessibility, responsible and green designs...
 To make the web a better place for every Human :green_heart:
 </p>